ernestoalejo/context-handler/README.md

  - Buffer responses to return errors to users correctly.
  - Read JSON in POST requests easily.
  - Return errors easily from the handler.
- - Show stack traces of errors.
+ - Show stack traces of errors in stderr.

 ### Usage